openshift/enhancements/enhancements/storage/csi-migration.md

 In order to do this the least invasive way possible, we will refactor the upstream code to allow the carry-patch to be minimal and self-contained.
 An existing PoC [is available](https://github.com/openshift/kubernetes/pull/601) to demonstrate how this would look like.

 This patch would be carried over in OCP until all in-tree storage plugins are migrated to CSI, which should happen around 3 or 4 releases.
-Initially we would start with Cinder and GCP (_CSIMigrationGCE_ and _CSIMigrationCinder_ flags), so that we are aligned with the goals of both upstream and [CCMO](https://github.com/openshift/enhancements/pull/463).
+Initially we would start with Cinder and EBS (_CSIMigrationAWS_ and _CSIMigrationCinder_ flags), so that we are aligned with the goals of both upstream and [CCMO](https://github.com/openshift/enhancements/pull/463).
-In subsequent OCP releases we would proceed with EBS, vSphere and Azure (_CSIMigrationAWS_, _CSIMigrationvSphere_ and _CSIMigrationAzureFile_), without a predefined order.
+In subsequent OCP releases we would proceed with GCP, vSphere and Azure (_CSIMigrationGCE_, _CSIMigrationvSphere_ and _CSIMigrationAzureFile_), without a predefined order.

 With this patch, when deciding about using either the CSI driver or the in-tree plugin, the Attach Detach Controller will **only** rely on the information propagated by the node.
 In other words, Attach Detach Controller will start considering which plugin to use (in-tree or CSI) on a node basis only.